collindaloisio/mlb-pitch-data/readme.md

 ###Dependent Packages
 pip install psycopg2 : this is a postgresql Driver

-cassandra, cql, pandas, numpy, scikit-learn
+cassandra, cql, pandas, numpy, scikit-learn, matplotlib
     If this doesn't work follow these steps:

     1. git clone https://github.com/datastax/python-dse-driver